 The reason it is difficult to find ERP software pricing online is because ERP systems will always vary in price in accordance with the customer’s unique requirements, company size, geographic regions, resource requirements etc.

-The more responsible ERP software providers are the ones who will take the time to know your business first before they ever give you budgetary prices.
+The more responsible enterprise resource planning providers are the ones who will take the time to know your business first before they ever give you budgetary prices.

 After all, as the customer, you do not want to be given a low price at the beginning but get shocked by a higher budget requirement at the end of your ERP project because your ERP software provider found out too late that your requirements warrant additional implementation resources or development.